+In this post we will examine why a dentist is not an orthodontist.
 Dentists and orthodontists have some similar responsibilities, but the two professions are also very different.
-Many people use the terms “dentist” and “orthodontist” interchangeably, but there’s a big difference between the services a dentist provides and the services an orthodontist provides.
+Many people use the terms “dentist” and “orthodontist” interchangeably, but there’s a big difference between the services a dentist provides and the services an orthodontist offers.

 What is a Dentist?